grncdr/js-pockets/README.md

 var p = pocket();
 ```

-You can put things into the pocket using `.value`:
+You put values into the pocket using `.value`:

 ```javascript
 p.value('config', { db: 'sqlite3://:memory:' });